 Not only did I have four young ones to love during that pregnancy (from Grade 5, down to “terrible-two”) I was mostly flat-as-a-tack.
 Gathering enough enthusiasm to get off the couch for the school pick-up was not only an uphill walk, it was an uphill battle.

 Thankfully, I didn’t have any morning sickness, as I’d had with my other pregnancies.
 But this forever-feeling-depressed state.
 Well, I’m not sure which was worse!

-While I always describe this particular pregnancy as my “lovely surprise”, I remember feeling very distracted when I realised my child-bearing days were not quite over, as I’d thought.
+While I always describe this particular pregnancy as my “lovely surprise”, I remember feeling very upset when I realised my child-bearing days were not quite over, as I’d thought.

-This is partly because I lost my mother to breast cancer when she was only 57.
-So early on in the pregnancy, there I was literally counting my fingers to work out how old my baby would be when I reached my mother’s age-at-death.
+I lost my mother to breast cancer when she was only 57.
+So early on in the pregnancy, there I was, literally counting my fingers to work out how old my baby would be when I reached my mother’s age-at-death.
 I could no more imagine my life beyond 57 than I could see the wind.
 It’s a gap in self-concept, so common for those who have lost a parent.

 Meanwhile, we had a joyous life at home.
 Our lovely friend, Maggie, was living with us then, and life was full of fun.
 As well, our church life was bursting, the extended family was close-knit, and our house was frequently full of visitors.
 We shared meals, hung out together, and experienced an inspiring breadth of community.

 That year truly was among the best of years for us.

 My Safety-Relief Valve (No. 1)